yuzikage/display-products/README.md

 ## Notes

-- The application loads 20 products per batch
+- The application loads 20 products each time
-- Product edits are not persisted to the API (client-side only)
+- Product Title edits are not persisted to the API as the changes are on the client-side only
-- The DummyJSON API has a total of 194 products
+- The DummyJSON API has total 194 products
-- No external UI libraries are used (per assignment requirements)
+- No external UI libraries are used as per the guidelines